renajohn/vimate/README.markdown

 Vimate
 ======

 Vimate is a set of plug-ins and configuration file for vim.
-It is heavily based on [Janus](https://github.com/carlhuda/janus).
+It is heavily based on the excellent [Janus](https://github.com/carlhuda/janus).
 Vimate is targeted at C, C++, and HTML5 developers.
 It comes with a descent numbers of plug-ins and file types.